Is Aggravated Assault a Felony in Arizona?

 - Additional defenses may include that temporary disfigurement, loss of impairment of a body part, was not substantial

 - Mistaken identity where a witness believes the accused committed the crime but incorrectly identifies the accused.

 - Mere presence is a situation where a crime occurs well a person is present but takes no part in committing the crime.

 - Alibi is the circumstance where the accused actually is somewhere else at the time of the crime and has evidence to support this claim.

 - Insufficiency of state's evidence

 If retained, a good criminal attorney will conduct their own investigation of the facts; attempt to obtain exculpatory evidence that can be used in your favor; protect your rights, and obtain the best possible resolution in your matter.
 The prison sentencing ranges are broad for felony assaults.
 So the court has discretion over what your sentence will be within that range.
-Therefore, if the charges cannot be dismissed, the next step for your criminal defense attorney will present mitigating factors in an effort to reduce the sentencing.
+Therefore, if the charges cannot be dismissed, or reduced, the next step for your criminal defense attorney will be to present mitigating factors in an effort to reduce the punishment.

 Contact Brian Di Pietro Law, PLLC, Arizona's Most Experienced, Tough Lawyer for Aggravated Assault Criminal Charges!